What Are The Different Types Of Preborn Disabilities?

 Prenatal tests are used to screen for these disabilities, and sadly, as many as 60 to 90 percent of American children diagnosed with Down syndrome are aborted.

-Affirming The Sanctity of Life for Those With Preborn Disabilities
+Affirming The Sanctity Of Life For Those With Preborn Disabilities

 All of us are created in the image of God, and this includes children who are diagnosed with disabilities before they are born.